Madministrator/steganography/README.md

   * What will I do?
 Create the magnifying glass feature.
 Mostly copying and pasting.
   * Is there anything blocking me?
 This weekend working hard for Stout Game Expo
   * What do I believe is the percent chance that we will complete the sprint?
 75%

+* (12-11-2018)
+  * What did I do?
+Mostly worked on game for SGX, forgot about zoom, but made a quick prototype.
+  * What will I do?
+Probably still focus on SGX.
+  * Is there anything blocking me?
+I can't stop thinking about SGX.
+  * What do I believe is the percent chance that we will complete the sprint?
+75%

  ## Austin Scott
  * As a programmer, I want a fixed length header to guide my file discovery algorithm so that we stop decrypting at the end of the hidden file.